ramyaguttimari/udacity-capstone/README.md

 # Diabetic Retinopathy

-A Machine learning model to detect Diabetic Retinopsthy(A complication of diabetes that affects the eyes)
+A Machine learning model to detect Diabetic Retinopathy(A complication of diabetes that affects the eyes)

-Batch processing file has tensorflow method to read data in batches.
+Classification file has the code to run.

+images10.csv has the list of filenames where the images xan be read and its corresponding label values.

+The model tries to load bacthes of images from the dataset and tries to run the train step.